rurban/perl-hash-stats/README.md

 DJB's DNS server has an explicit check for "hash flooding" attempts.
 Some rare hash tables implementations use rb-trees.

-For city there currently exists a simple universal function to easily create collisions per seed.
+For city there currently exists a simple universal C function to easily create collisions per seed.
 Note that this exists for every hash function, just encode your hash SAT solver-friendly and look at the generated model.
 It is even incredibly simple if you calculate only the needed last bits dependent on the hash table size (8-15 bits).
 So striking out city for such security claims does not hold.
 The code is just not out yet, and the costs for some slower (cryptographically secure) hash functions might be too high.
-But people already encoded SHA-2 into SMTLIB code to attack bitcoin.
+But people already encoded SHA-2 into SMTLIB code to attack bitcoin, and high-level frameworks such as frama-c, klee or z3 are becoming increasingly popular.

 crc is recommended by [xcore Tip & Tricks: Hash Tables](http://xcore.github.io/doc_tips_and_tricks/hash-tables.html) and also analysed by [Bob Jenkin](http://burtleburtle.net/bob/hash/examhash.html).